cliffordp/tk-event-weather/readme.txt

 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

 = Version 1.5 =
+* Fix - Detect when a Manual UTC Offset (like "UTC+10") is used instead of an IANA timezone name supported by the weather API and PHP (like "Australia/Brisbane").
+If a manual UTC offset is used, the shortcode will now result in an error.
+Previously, it would fallback to use the API's detected local timezone.
+This change was made to reduce confusion and the possibility of inconsistencies in some edge cases.
 * Update Freemius SDK from v1.2.1.7.1 to v1.2.2.9

 = Version 1.4.6 =